wee-slack/wee-slack/docs/Commands.md

 /label <name>
 ```

-Rename a thread buffer.
-Note that this is not permanent.
-It will only last
+Rename a channel or thread buffer.
+Note that this only changes the short
-as long as you keep the buffer and wee-slack open.
+name and that it's not permanent.
+It will only last as long as you keep the
+buffer and wee-slack open.

 ### linkarchive